 Truth be told, there is a safe and unsafe way to use everything.
 Herbicides are safe and effective when used according to label instructions.
-That’s why we’ve made it a priority to conduct ongoing trainings with our lawn care specialists – so you can trust that every member of our team is highly qualified to use these products around your home.
+That’s why we’ve made it a priority to conduct ongoing training with our lawn care specialists in Chesapeake Area – so you can trust that every member of our team is highly qualified to use these products around your home.

 We carefully consider and research every product before we decide to put it on your lawn.
-Our treatments are always family-friendly and they are safe for pets, too!
+Our lawn care treatments are always family-friendly and they are safe for pets, too!

 We are committed to this process because we care about the health of your family and the health of the environment.
 Your loved ones will always be in good hands with ALM.